Kashmir: Families of ex-militants seek return to Pakistan | DW | 02.04.2021

 Hundreds of Pakistani women who accompanied their ex-insurgent husbands to India-administered Kashmir have found themselves trapped in limbo.

-In 2012, Farooq reluctantly arrived in Pattan village, her husband's hometown in Indian Kashmir's Baramulla district, via a government rehabilitation policy.
+In 2012, Farooq reluctantly arrived in the village of Pattan, her husband's hometown, in Indian Kashmir's Baramulla district, via a government rehabilitation policy.

 The National Conference party in Indian-administered Kashmir announced the policy in 2010 for former insurgents, who had crossed over the border to Pakistan-administered Kashmir in the early 1990s for arms training, but who then wanted to return home.